-At a recent MRI scan, the tumour reduced by half, this is more or less the predicted effect from the radiotherapy.
-We hope that the tumour will continue to shrink, although conventional wisdom tells us that we are now in a honeymoon period, and the tumour will grow again and more aggressively.
+After one of the MRI scans, the tumour reduced by half, which was more or less the predicted effect from the radiotherapy.
+We had hoped that the tumour continued to shrink, although conventional wisdom told us that we were in a “honeymoon” period, and the tumour would eventually grow again and in a more aggressive manner.

-Outwardly, at the moment Kaleigh displays no symptoms of typical DIPG, and are very thankful for this.
+During this period, Kaleigh displayed no symptoms typical of DIPG, and we were very thankful for this.

-As a family we are trying to enjoy moments together as a family and meeting our friends and going out more, so that Kaleigh has a stronger and more positive outlook.
-She understands that she is currently unwell, but may not comprehend the gravity of the situation.
-She is a very smart kid, maybe she knows more than she lets on.
+As a family, we tried to enjoy moments together such as meeting our friends and going out more, so that Kaleigh would have a stronger and more positive outlook.
+She understood that she was unwell, but may have not comprehended the gravity of the situation.
+She was a very smart kid, and maybe she knew more than she let on.

 Traditional Chinese Medicine and a healer in Ireland